Skip to Main Content

 As a scholar, Dr. Clark focuses on the representation of gender and nonverbal behavior in ancient Greek and Roman poetry.
 Her professional contributions and research include peer-reviewed books, book chapters, articles, papers and reviews.

 Dr. Clark grew up in a military family and has lived in many multicultural communities throughout the U.S. as well as the Philippines.
 She and her husband, Gregory Bucher, will move to Pittsburgh from Alexandria, Virginia.
 Having studied classics at Brown University, Dr. Bucher currently teaches at the University of Maryland after having spent much of his career in Rome, studying and working at the American Academy and the Intercollegiate Center for Classical Studies.
-Their daughter Genevieve is a graduate of the University of Edinburgh (UK) and currently lives in that city
+Their daughter Genevieve is a graduate of the University of Edinburgh (UK) and currently lives in that city.

 ###

-A private liberal arts university in the North Hills of Pittsburgh, La Roche University offers 68 undergraduate programs of study, seven master’s degrees and two doctoral degrees, with particular strengths in education, business, criminal justice, psychology, nursing, and health and medical sciences as well as interior architecture & design and graphic design.
+About La Roche University: A private liberal arts university in the North Hills of Pittsburgh, La Roche University offers 68 undergraduate programs of study, seven master’s degrees and two doctoral degrees, with particular strengths in education, business, criminal justice, psychology, nursing, and health and medical sciences as well as interior architecture & design and graphic design.
 This residential university provides a vibrant campus community for women and men enjoying 30-plus student organizations and an exciting NCAA Div.
 III athletics program.
 Founded by the Sisters of Divine Providence in 1963, La Roche University embraces its Catholic heritage while welcoming people of all faiths and backgrounds.
 With a legacy of social justice and a commitment to international exchange, La Roche University educates students to be lifelong learners and achievers in an increasingly diverse and global society.